Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Ujué

-We begin our route in Ujué, a medieval village on a hill overlooking the Navarrese landscape.
-Its stone streets have been leading pilgrims for centuries to its imposing church-fortress, which mixes the defensive with the spiritual.
-From its viewpoints, the views are endless.
-Here time seems to stand still, among sugared almonds, homemade migas and legends that are still whispered.
+Ujué, a medieval village perched on a hill overlooking the Navarran landscape.
+Its cobblestone streets have guided pilgrims for centuries to its imposing church-fortress, which blends the defensive with the spiritual.
+From its viewpoints, the vistas stretch endlessly.
+Here, time seems to stand still, amid caramelized almonds, homemade migas, and legends that are still whispered today.

 2